andre-brongniart/webtools/README.md

 webtools
 ========

-A domain and host IP address web tool - PHP/HTML.
-DNS, whois, ping, port scan
+A domain and host IP address web tool written with PHP, HTML and CSS.

+Tools include lookups for DNS, whois, ping, rbl blacklist check and port scan

 Requirements: